BuildOnViction/gitbook/masternode/run-a-full-node/README.md

 `--name`: The name of your full node.
 It should be formatted as a slug string.
 Slug format authorize all letters and numbers, dashes ("-") and underscores ("\_").
 You can name it to reflect your identity, company name, etc.

 `--net`: The network your full node will connect to.
-You can choose here to connect it to the TomoChain Testnet or Mainnet (once launched).
+You can choose here to connect it to the Viction Testnet or Mainnet (once launched).

 `--pkey`: The private key of the account that your full node will use.
-A TomoChain full node uses an account to be uniquely identified and to receive transaction fee.
+A Viction full node uses an account to be uniquely identified and to receive transaction fee.

 **Important note:** we advise for security measures to use a fresh new account for your masternode.
 This is not the account who will receive the rewards.
-The rewards are sent to the account who will make the 50k TOMO initial deposit.
+The rewards are sent to the account who will make the 50k VIC initial deposit.

 It could look like this: